-While this could get quite expensive with traditional programmable logic controller (PLC) or distributed control system (DCS) solutions, Autoline Controls recommended adding a small net concentrator system (NCS) to the host site.
-The NCS is a dynamic input/output (I/O) system that can act as an expandable I/O system, MODBUS RTU master,

-MODBUS RTU slave, or MODBUS/TCP slave.
-The NCS also provides myriad math and logic solutions through its embedded control and logic program.
+While this could get quite expensive with traditional PLC or DCS solutions, Autoline Controls recommended adding a small Moore Industries NCS NET Concentrator System® to the host site.
+The NCS is a dynamic I/O system that can act as an expandable I/O system, MODBUS RTU master, MODBUS RTU slave or MODBUS/TCP slave.
+The NCS also provides a myriad of math and logic solutions through its ISaGRAF embedded control and logic program.

-The heart of the NCS system is the Ethernet/MODBUS module (EMM), which is the NCS's CPU and communications center (Figure 4).
+The heart of the NCS system is the Ethernet/MODBUS Module (EMM), which is essentially the NCS' CPU and communications center.
 The EMM takes on various roles in this application.
 It first acts as the MODBUS RTU master and polls the HCS at the pond site through the serial port of the WNM radio.
 The MODBUS RTU data collected from the HCS contains the HART data from the level transmitter and is then placed into the EMM's local memory map.
 Here it is stored as MODBUS RTU and MODBUS/TCP compliant registers.

 The EMM is polled as a MODBUS/TCP slave by the Ethernet-based HMI at the boiler room so that site operations can view the level and diagnostic data.
-The EMM is then programmed with ISaGRAF logic to assign process variables to the NCS's analog output module
+The EMM is then programmed with ISaGRAF logic to

 Figure 4.
 The wireless receiving panel installed at the boiler room of the pulp and paper mill.
-An Ethernet/MODBUS interface module (EMM) of the NCS serves as a MODBUS master to retrieve HART data from the HCS at the pond site.
+An EMM Ethernet/MODBUS Interface Module of the NCS NET Concentrator System served as a MODBUS Master to retrieve HART data from the HCS at the pond site.

-(AOM).
-The AOM provides up to four 4-20 mA or voltage signals (ranging from 0 to 10 V) that can be taken to any analog receiving device, such as a historical data collection system.
+Moore Industries' Digital and Wireless Technology Reduces Legwork at Pulp and Paper Site assign process variables to the NCS's AOM Analog Output Module.
+The AOM provides up to four 4-20mA or voltage signals (ranges from 0-10V) that can be taken to any analog receiving device, such as a historical data collection system.